Internalmonster/Internalmonster/README.md

 To remember - the capacitive measurements of your touch are parsed into mathematical representation.
 I miss the volatility of your memory.
 03/07/20 - 0744PM

-A demoralising inability to process your name, a familiar landscape - pixelated to mask a lack of quality.
+A demoralising inability to process your name - a familiar landscape; pixelated to mask a lack of quality.
 18/07/20 - 1035PM

 <img src="https://raw.githubusercontent.com/Internalmonster/Internalmonster/master/HeartHead.png" alt="Hi" width="100" height="100">